 Interactive programming is a dime a dozen, but is this ever-popular app a standout?
 Find out in these in-depth iFIT reviews what we really think.

 Is iFIT worth the money?

 I think an iFIT subscription is definitely worth the money.
-You get thousands of on-demand and live classes at your disposal to change up your home workout routine with ease.
+You get thousands of on-demand classes at your disposal to change up your home workout routine with ease.
 Plus, it can be a useful tool to achieve your fitness goals.

 Is iFIT better than Peloton?